SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Related Work

 \subsection{Topological Data Analysis}

-Topological data analysis leverages algebraic topology to examine complex graph-structured data \cite{pham2025TDA_in_graph_learning, wasserman2018TDA_review, su2025tda_tdl_review}.
-Recent progress can be summarized along three key directions: (i) novel network architectures, such as TopoGCL \cite{chen2024topogcl}, augment graph neural networks by injecting persistent homology features into the message-passing schema, thereby enabling more robust modeling of higher-order interactions in molecular and social graphs; (ii) regularization techniques, exemplified by TopoReg \cite{pmlr-v89-chen19g-toporeg}, introduce filtration-based losses that preserve critical connectivity patterns within latent representations, which significantly improve graph-classification performance; and (iii) generative methods, including TopoDiff \cite{zhang2025topodiff}, employ topological signatures to steer the synthesis of graphs possessing desired structural properties, a capability that is particularly valuable for drug-discovery applications.
-Collectively, these advances demonstrate topology's transformative potential for graph representation learning by capturing multi-scale relationships, enabling a wide range of biomedical applications \cite{hernandez2024tda_in_cardiovascular, skaf2022tda_in_biomedicine}.
+While traditional geometric deep learning outperforms in capturing local dependencies, it often struggles to quantify global structural properties invariant to deformation.
+Topological data analysis (TDA) leverages the rigorous framework of algebraic topology to extract multi-scale structural features, like connected components, loops, and voids, which offer a robust complement to standard graph representations \cite{pham2025TDA_in_graph_learning,wasserman2018TDA_review,su2025tda_tdl_review}.
+Recent progress can be summarized along three key directions: (i) Topologically-Augmented Architectures, standard Message Passing Neural Networks (MPNNs) are fundamentally limited by the Weisfeiler-Lehman hierarchy, often fail to distinguish non-isomorphic graphs with identical local neighborhoods (e.g., cycles vs. separated paths) \cite{gilmer2020message}.
+To bridge this gap, architectures like TopoGCL \cite{chen2024topogcl} augment graph neural networks by injecting persistent homology features into the message-passing schema, thereby enabling more robust modeling of higher-order interactions in molecular and social graphs; (ii) Topological Regularization Techniques, exemplified by TopoReg \cite{pmlr-v89-chen19g-toporeg}, introduce the filtration-based losses that preserve critical connectivity patterns within latent representations, which significantly improve performance of graph-classification task; and (iii) Topology-Guided Generation, in the generative domain, ensuring the global validity of synthesized structures remains challenging for purely probabilistic models.
+Therefore, methods like TopoDiff \cite{zhang2025topodiff} employ topological signatures to steer the synthesis of graphs possessing desired structural properties, a capability that is particularly valuable for drug-discovery applications.
+Collectively, these advances demonstrate topology's transformative potential for graph representation learning by capturing multi-scale relationships, enabling a wide range of biomedical applications \cite{hernandez2024tda_in_cardiovascular,skaf2022tda_in_biomedicine}.